AtlasVIM/skyepedia/client/public/markdown/content/leviathan-river.md

 # Ecology

-Since it is such a large mass of water, it is home to many water-based species such aquatic plants, algae, aquatic mammals, fish and even aquatic sentient beings like fishfolk and merfolk.
+Since it is such a large mass of water, it is home to many water-based species such aquatic plants, algae, aquatic mammals, fish, reptiles like river serpents and even aquatic sentient beings like fishfolk and merfolk.
 Of course, other species such as birds, wyverns and many other non-aquatic lifeforms also reside in the landmasses within and around the river, using it as a hunting ground, as a source of water or even to transport themselves.

 Such a rich ecosystem can be quite affected by pollution and overfishing so be mindful of our regionâ€™s greatest river!